jaanga/fgx-plane-spotter/issues.md

 ==================================

 2014-02-11 ~ Theo
+Planes: issues with plane altitudes and headings.
+Planes re probably heading magnetic and so far the app is true only.
 Sometimes the ILS cones point downwards!?!
 Lots of issues with diagrams and going to zoom level 7 and below